 In recent years the contribution of agriculture in achieving the Millennium Development Goals (Worldbank, 2007; McIntyre et al, 2009) has been stressed.
 Thus, developing eco-efficient agroproduction is not only necessary from an ecological point of view but also from a developmental, economic and societal point of view.
 The techniques available or under development will not only benefit agriculture but the whole supply chain.
-To implement agroproduction techniques as described in Chapter 11 could be used.
-Examples in the past (intensive livestock production, GMO's etc) have stressed the importance of stakeholder involvement in developing an agroproduction which is not only ecological sound but also acceptable to society under the precondition of economic feasibility.

-Shared vision statement CSD-17, 2009: "With sharing our vision we underlined our deeper appreciation of the centrality of agriculture to sustainable development: agriculture in the broad sense, including livestock raising, agro-forestry and mixed systems"
+To implement agroproduction techniques in accordance to the stakeholders interests, techniques as described in Chapter 11 could be used.
+Examples in the past (intensive livestock production, GMO's etc) have stressed the importance of stakeholder involvement in developing an agroproduction which Shared vision statement CSD-17, 2009: "With sharing our vision we underlined our deeper appreciation of the centrality of agriculture to sustainable development: agriculture in the broad sense, including livestock raising, agro-forestry and mixed systems"